The Books of Faerie

-The Books of Faerie was a series of three mini-series spun off from Vertigo Comics' series The Books of Magic written by Bronwyn Carlton (two series) and John Ney Rieber (one series).
+The Books of Faerie is a series of three miniseries spun off from Vertigo Comics' series The Books of Magic written by Bronwyn Carlton (two series) and John Ney Rieber (one series).
 It featured characters used predominantly in the parent series – Titania, Auberon and Molly O'Reilly – to tell stories set in the realm of Faerie prior to the start of The Books of Magic, and later in the present era.

 Background

 The Books of Faerie was initially published as a spin-off when the ongoing The Books of Magic series written by John Ney Rieber proved to be popular with readers.
 Editor Stuart Moore approached writer Bronwyn Carlton to script the first three issue series: Carlton wrote a series which brought back some of the ambiguity around whether Timothy Hunter was Queen Titania's son that Reiber had attempted to dispel in his early issues on the parent title.
 The success of the series led to Carlton writing the next limited series, The Books of Faerie: Auberon's Tale, and a handful of back-up strips published in the main The Books of Magic monthly.
 These were well received by the audience.

-In 1999, they made an announcement regarding two new Books of Faerie projects, the first being a third miniseries called The Books of Faerie: Molly's Story starring the popular character of Molly O'Reilly and written by her creator, John Ney Rieber.
+In 1999, two new Books of Faerie projects were revealed, the first being a third miniseries called The Books of Faerie: Molly's Story starring the popular character of Molly O'Reilly and written by her creator, John Ney Rieber.
 The four issue mini-series was published at the end of 1999, and established a new status quo – and deep connection with Faerie – for the character that Vertigo planned to explore in an ongoing The Books of Faerie monthly series with Molly as the central character.
 The series would be written by Bronwyn Carlton, with Linda Medley inking her own pencils.
 Bronwyn Carlton also wrote four The Books of Faerie back-up strips, which were published in the regular The Books of Magic ongoing series in issues #57–59 and 62, to re-introduce the characters and concepts that she intended to use in the planned ongoing series.

-The new series was intended to focus on Molly, Sturm the Troll and the Gyvv to tell stories of modern-day Faerie.
-However, Vertigo reconsidered and decided to cut back the release from an ongoing monthly to a five issue mini-series instead.
-The Books of Faerie: Serpent's Tooth would have showed Molly undertaking "a quest to save the faerie realm from ultimate destruction" and discovering the true nature of her role as protector of Faerie, with one of the back up strip stories suggesting that the intention was to make Molly a future Queen of Faerie.
+The new series was intended to focus on Molly, Sturm the Troll and the Gyvv to tell stories of modern-day Faerie, but Vertigo reconsidered and decided to cut back the release from an ongoing monthly to a five issue mini-series instead.
+The Books of Faerie: Serpent's Tooth would have shown Molly undertaking "a quest to save the faerie realm from ultimate destruction" and discovering the true nature of her role as protector of Faerie, with one of the back up strip stories suggesting that the intention was to make Molly a future Queen of Faerie.
 The mini-series was initially planned for release in June 2000, before being canceled and indefinitely shelved.